 - When responding to comments/questions, respond by tagging the person (provided they are taggable).

 - Posts in which people have to engage get more likes.
 Calls to Action (“see more,” “read more,” “find out more” and “learn more,” etc.) will almost always prompt more engagement, as will posts with interactive features such as videos, 3D photos or live video capabilities.

 Twitter, especially for our audience, is generally more news- and politics-centric.
 Photos aren't as important, though they are beneficial.

 - Links to news-related content are a must.

 - Tag (@mention) organizations or individuals within sentences to increase the visibility of your tweet.

 - Include relevant hashtags (trending, if applicable) to link back to your tweets.

 - Include photos/videos whenever possible to draw more attention to your content.

-- Retweet from verified, accurate and trusted sources.
+- Retweet only from verified, accurate and trusted sources.

-Instagram is one of the University's fastest-growing social media platforms, with more than 2,700 followers as of September 2018 (up 900 from the previous year).
+Instagram is one of the University's fastest-growing social media platforms.
 Instagram is a simple tool for showcasing rich media such as photos, videos and infographics.